godotengine/godot-docs/classes/class_animationnodetransition.rst

 - |void| **set_xfade_curve**\ (\ value\: :ref:`Curve<class_Curve>`\ )
 - :ref:`Curve<class_Curve>` **get_xfade_curve**\ (\ )

 Determines how cross-fading between animations is eased.
 If empty, the transition will be linear.
+Should be a unit :ref:`Curve<class_Curve>`.

 .. rst-class:: classref-item-separator